balinju/mongo-connector/README.md

 Object can either be a raw DBObject, a String-Object Map or a JSon String.
 If it is passed as Map, a shallow conversion into DBObject is performed - that is, no conversion is performed to its values.
-If it is passed as JSon String, _ids of type ObjectId's must be passed as a String, for example:
+If it is passed as JSon String, _ids of type ObjectId must be passed as a String, for example:
 { "_id": "ObjectId(4df7b8e8663b85b105725d34)", "foo" : 5, "bar": [ 1 , 2 ] }